One of the greatest challenges for any leader is to live an integrated life when their responsibilities require travel.

-On Thursday I received a one sentence email from my 11-year-old son:
+On Thursday I received a short email from my 11-year-old son Joseph:

-“Hi Daddy I am super nervous is about tryouts I want you to be here for them”
+“Hi Daddy.
+I am super nervous about tryouts.
+I want you to be here for them.”

 My heart sank.
 Not only did I want to be there for him, I was astounded that he had the courage to ask.
 As an 11-year-old male, he’s not the most talkative person.
 This must have really meant something to him.

 Unfortunately, there was no way for me to cut my trip short.
 The board meeting on Monday was one of only three each year.
 I have committed to being there and it’s a priority.
 My day on Saturday was chock full of committee meetings.

 But being with my family for church and with my son for tryouts on Sunday was just as important.

 I decided that to live the integrated life, I needed to go the extra mile.
 Luckily I had some extra (airline) miles, so I decided to take a quick trip home on Sunday.

 – Wrap up the conference and board the red eye at 12:13 AM from LA to Houston

 – Take off for Tampa at 7:15 AM